adam-p/yesterday-i-learned/python.md

 1. If you say (in python2 anyway) `[b for b in c]`, but `c` happens to have no elements, then `b` is never defined.
 1. The `cPickle` module in PyPy is written in pure python.
 1. `a_string.replace('foo', '')` can obviously still contain `foo`, if `'ffoooo'.replace('foo', '')`
+1. *Thus spake the Lord: Thou shalt indent with four spaces.
+No more, no less.
+Four shall be the number of spaces thou shalt indent, and the number of thy indenting shall be four.
+Eight shalt thou not indent, nor either indent thou two, excepting that thou then proceed to four.
+Tabs are right out.* -- Georg Brandl
+1. The imports you write assume you run these scripts from the [top level of the project](http://stackoverflow.com/questions/43498467/python-importerror-of-my-own-module).
+Imports don't magically work simply because there is an `__init__.py` in the directory.

 [bitbucket]: https://bitbucket.org/jsbueno/lelo/src/ab9837ef82001329c421afbfe7e0759c6ec0f16d/lelo/_lelo.py?at=master
 [djangoproject]: https://docs.djangoproject.com/en/dev/intro/tutorial01/#creating-a-project